trixi-framework/Trixi.jl/docs/src/github-git.md

 conducted asynchronously, with the reviewer leaving comments and annotations.
 In some cases it will be necessary to do multiple rounds of reviews, especially if there are larger changes to be added.
-Just commit and push your changes to your branch, and the corresponding merge request will be updated automatically.
+Just commit and push your changes to your branch, and the corresponding pull request will be updated automatically.

 Please note that a review has nothing to do with the lack of experience of the person developing changes: We try to review all code before it gets added to